paperless-ngx/paperless-ngx/docs/administration.rst

     .. code:: shell-session

         $ git pull
+        $ ./compile-frontend.sh
         $ docker-compose build
         $ docker-compose up

+Running `docker-compose up` will also apply any new database migrations.
 If you see everything working, you can start paperless-ng with "-d" to have it run in the background.